jappeace/cut-the-crap/Readme.md

 program.

-One glaring limitation I've encountered with jumpcutter is that it can't handle larger video files (2 hour 30 mintus +).
+One glaring limitation I've encountered with jumpcutter is that it can't handle larger video files (2 hour 30 minutes +).
 Scipy throws an exception complaining the wav is to big.
 Since this program doesn't use scipy it doesn't have that issue.